Intensity mapping from the sky: synergizing the joint potential of [OIII] and [CII] surveys at reionization: Conclusions

 \section{Conclusions}

 This paper has explored the potential of [OIII] as a strong tracer of large-scale structure relevant to intensity mapping at $z > 5$ targeted by upcoming surveys.
-We have focused on the cross-correlation between the [OIII] and [CII] tracers, with fiducial survey configurations corresponding to the upcoming FYST (in [CII]) and EXCLAIM (for [OIII]) experimental configurations.
-We found that enhanced, next-generation versions of these ground- and balloon-based missions may enable significant cross-correlation detections at the $\sim 10 - 40 \sigma$ confidence level for $z > 5$.
+We have focused on the cross-correlation between the [OIII] and [CII] tracers, with fiducial survey configurations { improving upon} the upcoming FYST (in [CII]) and EXCLAIM (for [OIII]) experimental configurations.
+We found that enhanced, next-generation versions of these ground- and balloon-based missions may enable significant cross-correlation detections at the $\sim 10 - {30} \sigma$ confidence level for $z > 5$.

 We also explored the potential for detecting [OIII] with a `design', or near-ideal space-based survey which is background-limited.
 Particularly, such an experiment is extremely well suited to target other lines of interest at submillimetre frequencies.
 We chose the fiducial example of the [OIII] 52 $\mu$m line, which is extremely useful as an additional probe of the same regions as the [OIII] 88 $\mu$m line, which also traces the same ion.
-Since the main difference between these two lines lies only in their critical densities, the [OIII] 52 $\mu m$ - [OIII] 88 $\mu$ m cross-correlation would reject line interlopers, but be cleaner to interpret than the [OIII] 88 $\mu$m - [CII] 158 $\mu$m.
-The ratio of the [OIII] 88 to [OIII] 52 $\mu$m strengths also contains information about the typical electron densities in the HII regions of these early galaxy populations.
+Since the main difference between these two lines lies only in their critical densities, the [OIII] 52 $\mu m$ - [OIII] 88 $\mu$ m cross-correlation would reject line interlopers, but be cleaner to interpret than the [OIII] 88 $\mu$m - [CII] 158 $\mu$m. { The presence of two lines also mitigates the challenge of possible contamination from [CII] at lower redshifts (in the case of EXCLAIM, $z \sim 2.5 - 3.5$) to a large extent.} Furthermore, the ratio of the [OIII] 88 to [OIII] 52 $\mu$m strengths contains information about the typical electron densities in the HII regions of these early galaxy populations.
 Both these configurations were found to lead to large improvements in the signal-to-noise ratio as compared to those with present facilities, demonstrating the effectiveness of the design experiment and its preferred targets for auto- and cross-correlation studies.
-Our results serve as a useful benchmark for optimising present and future surveys targeting a holistic picture of the interstellar medium, especially around the epoch of reionization.